 Like an old black-and-white movie version of Steven Soderbergh's Ocean's Eleven, The Killing follows a group of skilled men planning their one final heist before hitting the straight and narrow.

-Johnny Clay (Sterling Hayden) is the leader of the $2 million robbery, who hires a corrupt cop, a sharpshooter, a betting teller, and a bartender to round out his crew and finish the job.
+Johnny Clay (played by Sterling Hayden) is the leader of the $2 million robbery, who hires a corrupt cop, a sharpshooter, a betting teller, and a bartender to round out his crew and finish the job.

 Kubrick's melodrama was likened to a documentary in some scenes, which added to the tension.
 Compared to Kubrick's later epics, The Killing was a sparse, low-budget project that thrives off its characterization.